nashville-software-school/client-side-mastery/book-2-giffygram/chapters/47-GG-Main.md

 /**
  * Main logic module for what should happen on initial page load for Giffygram */

-//Get a reference to the location on the DOM where the app will display let postElement = document.querySelector(".postList");
-let navElement = document.querySelector("nav");
-let entryElement = document.querySelector(".entryForm")

 /*
     This function performs one, specific task.